Amrit2303/weaher/README.md

-Analysis of Weather dataset using Python
+Analysis of Weather dataset using Python and answering some questions